 In America, when you make a claim you back it up with proof, period!
 Apparently, in Europe, you make a claim based upon what sounds good, no proof needed.
-Don’t get me wrong, if the UVC180 can do what the company says it can do (kill fungi on natural turf), then American innovation will rule the day, specifically the 850 GreenZapr.
+If the UVC 180 can do what the company says it can do (kill fungi on natural turf), then American innovation will rule the day.
 In 2013 the 850 GreenZapr was tested in a controlled setting by a world leading horticultural school, Oregon State University College of Agricultural Sciences, and the results of the fungi eradication test using UVC was lackluster.
 The testing was conducted over 3 months and with a very controlled testing regiment.
 Alec Kowalewski, assistant professor and turf grass specialist was the lead expert in charge of the testing.

 Recently the UVC180 was shared with me.
 It’s a good looking machine but what the website said about its ability to kill fungi caught my attention.
 A claim about killing fungus on natural turf would surely have solid testing behind it right?

 In America, products are designed, built and tested and once these steps are accomplished successfully then a claim of action, a solution to a problem, first of its kind, etc can be attached to the product.
 When a product is innovative and new it can be awarded a patent.
-A patent is good for 20 years, this is the reward a developer receives when design, build, and testing match the claims of the invention.
+A patent is good for 20 years.
+This patent is awarded when claims match the device.
 Take for example patent number US 8431075 that has 20 years of protection.
 The patent title tells us what it will do.